 As indicated, the greatest quantities of permitted firm and interruptible water supply are found in the Trinity Basin.
 Significant quantities of permitted interruptible water are also found in the Brazos Basin, the San Jacinto-Brazos Coastal Basin, and the San Jacinto Basin.
 There are only relatively small quantities of permitted interruptible water supply in the other Region H coastal basins.
-In the San Jacinto-Brazos Coastal Basin the interruptible portion of the existing permitted supplies is greater than the firm yield indicating that some of the coastal streams and bayous are over-appropriated.
+In the San Jacinto-Brazos Coastal Basin the interruptible portion of the existing permitted supplies is greater than the firm yield.
+This is due to the fact that during drought of record conditions many run-of river rights have firm yields that are significantly lower than their permitted diversions.
+This indicates that some of the coastal streams and bayous are over-appropriated when considering drought of record conditions.